Franklin S. Harris

 His experience as an agricultural scientist eventually led him to being the President of Utah State University.
 Harris directed experiments at USU until he was appointed as BYU’s President.

-His administration was the longest in BYU history and oversaw many changes in the University.
-He helped the school move towards being a full university by establishing several colleges, including the college of Fine and Performing Arts (appointing Gerrit de Jong as the first Dean), added the Honors Program, and granting the first masters degrees, and establishing a library in the Heber J. Grant Building.
+His administration was the longest in BYU history and oversaw many changes in the university.
+He helped the school move towards being a full university by establishing several colleges, including the College of Fine and Performing Arts (appointing Gerrit de Jong as the first Dean), added the Honors Program, and granting the first masters degrees, and establishing a library in the Heber J. Grant Building.
 Harris, "Mr. BYU," as he came to be known, was honored at Homecoming 1998.
-Under his direction, the school dramatically expanded in numbers, prominence and influence.
+Under his direction, the university dramatically expanded in numbers, prominence and influence.
+In the April 1965 Daily Universe, President Wilkinson mentions that the reputation of BYU for it's lyceum concert series was due to President Harris' support and encouragement.

 Harris wrote 6 books and over 600 pieces ranging everywhere from scientific papers to articles.
 Harris was honored as an agricultural adviser.